microsoft/PowerToys/doc/releases/0.68.0/tests-checklist-jaime.md

 - [x] Uncheck `Ignore the orientation of pictures` and verify that swapped width and height will actually resize a picture if the width is not equal to the height

 ## PowerRename
 - [x] Check if disable and enable of the module works.
+(On Win11) Check if both old context menu and Win11 tier1 context menu items are present when module is enabled.
 - [x] Check that with the `Show icon on context menu` icon is shown and vice versa.
 - [x] Check if `Appear only in extended context menu` works.
 - [x] Enable/disable autocomplete.